turingschool/career-development-curriculum-site/module_two/mod2_career_journal_prompts.md

 ### Mod 2 Week 5: Outreach & Networking I  <a name="week-5"></a>
+Assess your habits from week 4: how did you spend your time this past week?
+What was effective in your habits?
+What could be more effective?
+What steps will you take to make that happen?

 Mind Maps:
 * 1. **Engagement.** What did you reflect on last week in regards to when you're engaged in your work at Turing?
 Pull out an idea that resonates with you most (e.g., "Talking through a problem with a partner," "The moment when I solve a problem that I previously didn't know how to do," "Setting up a successful project management process for my team") and break that idea down into parts and make a list (what are all the steps that go into that moment?
 When do you get to use your strengths?
 What is fun about this?).
 * 2. **Energy.** What did you reflect on last week in regards to when you feel most energized in your work at Turing?
 Pull out an idea that resonates with you most and break that idea down into parts and make a list (what are all the steps that go into that moment?
 When do you get to use your strengths?
 What is fun about this?).